sugarlabs/edit-fonts-activity/_posts/2016-05-07-ui-modes-and-toolsets.md

 * Colors
 * TamTamJam

-Beyond the OLPC/Sugar project, there are two drawing programs I would like to look at and borrow UI patterns from because I feel are very LF,NC—they are:
+Beyond the OLPC/Sugar project, there are two drawing programs I would like to look at and borrow UI patterns from because I feel they are very LF,NC—they are:

 * MarioPaint (SNES)
 * Kid Pix (Mac Plus)